Latitude Festival: Foals and Lewis Capaldi confirmed to play

 The Northern Irish band said: "We are so delighted to be back playing Latitude once again.
 It's one of the best festivals in the UK and we can't wait."

 Russell Howard said he "can't wait" to take the headline slot on the Comedy Arena stage.
-He will be joined by poet Tim Key, comedian, writer, actor and broadcaster Rosie Jones and Taskmaster's Alex Horne, who will perform with his musical comedy act The Horne Section.
+He will be joined by poet and comedian Tim Key, comedian, writer, actor and broadcaster Rosie Jones and Taskmaster's Alex Horne, who will perform with his musical comedy act The Horne Section.

+Bessie Turner will perform on the BBC Sounds stage, as will fellow Suffolk act Gaffa Tape Sandy.

-Organisers cinch presents Latitude said beauty influencer Anchal Seda will talk about her new book What Would the Aunties Say? which addresses "taboo topics" within South Asian culture, including "careers, colourism, relationships and mental health".
+Organiser Festival Republic says influencer Anchal Seda will talk about her new book What Would the Aunties Say? which addresses "taboo topics" within South Asian culture, including "careers, colourism, relationships and mental health".

 Find BBC News: East of England on Facebook, Instagram and Twitter.
 If you have a story suggestion email eastofenglandnews@bbc.co.uk